hifreedo/up9rade/_posts/2018-12-10-neural-network-grade-9.md

 This is a top down approach.

 We will use bottom up approach on describing receptive field, let's start with a single neuron in layer 3.
-According to 3rd layer was generated from a 3*3 con with stride 1, we may decompile there are 3 neurons in front of the neuron of layer 3, this is the "receptive area" layer 3 could see on layer 2.
+According to 3rd layer was generated from a 3*3 con with stride 1, we may decompile there are 3 neurons in front of the neuron of layer 3, this is the "receptive area" that layer 3 could see on layer 2.

+Moving on, each of the neuron connects to 2 neurons in layer 1, because the layer 2 was construct of 2*2 pooling with stride of 2.

+After mapping 6 neurons to 8 neurons in input layer, we done building the network bottom up.

+Now tak a look at the green neuron of layer 1, how much could it see from input layer?
+3. Which means the receptive field of layer 1 is 3.

+Then look at the red neuron from layer 2, how many neurons could it see from the input layer?
+4, the receptive field in layer 2 is 4.

+Finally, how many could neuron in layer 3 see?
+8, the receptive field in layer 3 is 8.
+Layer 3 could see 3 in layer 2, and see 6 in layer 1, and see 8 in input layer.

+The receptive field is not that hard to interpret.

 The convolution process is like to distill a sea into a drop of water, while calculating RF (receptive field) is just like to look a whole sea from a drop of water.

 Convolution is to abstract higher level info from a picture, receptive field calculating is to figure out how many input elements could be counted in one single neuron.

 <img src="{{site.url}}/img/nn026.png">